What is Parallel Thread Execution?

 Unlike those ISAs, PTX is very much an intermediate representation , like LLVM-IR.
 The PTX components of a CUDA binary will be just-in-time (JIT) compiled by the host CUDA Drivers into device-specific SASS for execution.

-In the case of NVIDIA GPUs, PTX is forward-compatible: GPUs with a matching or higher compute capability version will be able to run the program, thanks to this mechanisn of JIT compilation.
+In the case of NVIDIA GPUs, PTX is forward-compatible: GPUs with a matching or higher compute capability version will be able to run the program, thanks to this mechanism of JIT compilation.
+In this way, PTX is a "narrow waist" that separates the worlds of hardware and software.

 Some exemplary PTX: